-A variant of this argument and one that illuminates the point somewhat is used by Daisy Christodoulou here to justify her approach to multiple choice questions:
+A variant of this argument and one that illuminates the point is used by Daisy Christodoulou to justify her approach to multiple choice questions:

 To know why the First World War happened you have to have a very good knowledge of chronology and knowing when the Entente Cordiale was signed is an important, if small, part of that wider question.
 Indeed, the question Why was there a war in Europe in 1914?’ requires a lot of facts to be able to answer successfully, and one of the things that allows you to be able to analyse a deep, open question like this successfully is how many facts you have and how well you know them.

 Again it is clever, it is a descriptive question requiring situated knowledge.
-What if I asked the question “what causes war, such as the one in Europe in 1914”.
+What if I asked the question “what causes war, such as the one in Europe in 1914?”.
 It doesn’t require as much subject-specific knowledge to answer the question.
-You can think well about it albeit not be an expert.
-The question is selected to create the evidence for the argument.
-The chronology of events that gave rise to the first world war is not higher order thinking about the first world war.
+You can think critically about the First World War but not with expertise.

 Here is another one from DT Willingham: